Direct debit: Germany

 To prevent abuse, account holders must watch their bank statements and ask their bank to return unauthorised (or wrong) debit notes.
 As fraudulent direct debit instructions are easily traced, abuse is rare.
 However, there can be issues when the amount billed and collected is incorrect or unexpectedly large.
 There have also been cases of fraudulent direct debit where the defrauders tried to collect very small individual sums from large numbers of accounts, in the hope that most account holders would be slow to raise an issue about such small sums, giving the defrauders enough time to withdraw the collected money and disappear.

-The Abbuchungsauftrag ("posting off") requires the customer to instruct his or her bank to honour debit notes from the organisation.
+The Abbuchungsauftrag ("posting off") requires the customer to instruct their bank to honour debit notes from the organisation.
 Direct debits made with this method are verified by the customer's bank and therefore can not be returned.
 As it is less convenient, it is rarely used, usually only in business-to-business relationships.